una/personal-goals/ideas-and-misc/book-checklist.md

 - [ ] The Biography of Steve Jobs -- Walter Isaacson
 - [ ] The Girl with The Dragon Tattoo
 - [ ] The Martian -- Andy Weir
-- [ ] The Time Machine - H.G.
+- [ ] The Time Machine -- H.G.
 Wells

+- [ ] Thinking, Fast and Slow -- Daniel Kahneman
+- [ ] How to Create a Mind -- Ray Kurzweil

 Recommendations
 ---